lspitzner/seaaye/README.md

 The rough idea is this:

-1. Copy the `doc/package-setup.nix` file to the `./nix/package-setup.nix`
-   location of your haskell project directory.
-2. Copy the `doc/toplevel-script.sh` file over to `./build.sh` in your project.
+1. Copy the `doc/toplevel-script.sh` file over to `./cimake` in your project.
+2. `chmod +x cimake` if necessary
+3. Edit `./cimake` and replace the obvious parts of the template with your actual desired config (i.e. `package-name` should be your local package name, you can specify which targets to build)
-3. Run
+4. Run
+    - `./cimake` to see an overview of available commands
-    - `./build.sh ci` to build/test all configurations
+    - `./cimake ci` to build/test all configurations
-    - `./build.sh shell` to enter a dev shell for your default configuration
+    - `./cimake shell` to enter a dev shell for your default configuration
-    - `./build.sh shell-stackage-8.8` to enter a dev shell that has package resolved via stackage (but still using cabal as the tool inside that shell)
+    - `./cimake roots` to capture nix garbage-collection roots so your next `nix-collect-garbage` run does not delete everything

-To uninstall, well
+To uninstall,

+1. Run `./cimake clean-all` (or delete `nix/seaaye`,`nix/seaaye-cache`,`nix/gcroots`,`nix/ci-out`)
-1. Delete the `nix/seaaye` folder
+1. Delete the `./cimake` script
-2. Delete the `nix/materialized` and the `nix/gcroots` folders that contain build caches and nix gc roots
 3. If desired, run `nix-collect-garbage`.

-If you are a nix user I assume you know what this does.
-If not, well it should not break anything you care about.
+## How To Specify Resolvers

+Resolvers specify how dependency resolution works, i.e. what package versions are used for the dependencies of the local package.
+In the haskell ecosystem there are two approaches to this.

+1) Either we use the latest compatible versions (as determined by the version bounds specified along the dependencies in the package meta-data) available on hackage (this is what the `cabal` tool usually does) - we call this resolver "hackage".
+   To make the above notion of "latest compatible versions" deterministic there exists an argument "index-state" which is a timestamp.
+   Also, you can specify which version of ghc to use.

+2) Or we use a specific compatible set of package-versions as defined by the stackage project.
+We call this resolver "stackage".
+For now, this requires a `stack-something.yaml` file per stackage snapshot.
+Please refer to the stack documentation for the contents of that file.
+And while the stackage snapshot/resolver implies a specific ghc-version as well, you need to specify it along side in the seaaye-target's target config so that the appropriate ghc can be made available in the nix-shell for the stackage target.

+The "template" `toplevel-script.sh` contains examples for both approaches.

 ## What This Does Not Support